Cheryl R. Riley: Furniture design

-Other Work
+Other work

 The cities of San Francisco, New York, Atlanta, and Sacramento have commissioned Riley for murals and sculptures since the inception of Right Angle Designs.
 She designed the interior of the public lobby of Bayview Police Station in Bayview-Hunters Point, San Francisco, from 1991 to 1997.
-In 2000, Riley was hired to design the mural, MBUTI WOMEN (2000) in San Francisco, CA Bayview District.
+In 2000, Riley was hired to design the mural, "MBUTI WOMEN" (2000) in San Francisco, CA Bayview District.

 Riley was commissioned to design the awards statue for the American Black Film Festival (then called the Acapulco Black Film Festival Awards).
 In 2019, the award was acquired by the Smithsonian's National Museum of African American History and Culture for their permanent collection.

-Her "GLYPH" series is a visual vocabulary system painted on vintage encyclopedia pages.
-In 2019, her 300 glyphs were on display in the group show “Woven” at The Arts Center of Greenwood in South Carolina.

-Riley's TRANSCENDENCE PRESERVED (2017-2018) sculpture series was featured in shows such as "Amulets Ethereal" at the Barney Savage Gallery in New York.

-As an advocate for artists of the Black African Diaspora, Riley has long utilized different portals to educate and illuminate.
-One venue has been writing about artists for publications geared, primarily, to the African American audience.
-She's penned profiles of Lyle Ashton Harris, Kara Walker, and Gary Simmons for Ebony.
-Riley has also written about the Studio Museum in Harlem for Essence, a series of columns for Uptown about art's rising stars, and a profile of Mickalene Thomas for aRUDE.
-In addition to writing an exploration of African American art in Jersey City, NJ, Riley also appeared on the cover of the Winter 2019 issue of Jersey City Magazine alongside her piece, "150 Bay Street: A Creative haven honors the Promise of the Powerhouse Arts District."

-The patterns on Riley's African Textile Glass Panels hark back to our ancestors in Africa, the mother continent for all humans.
-The layers are both horizontal and three-dimensional, the stacked design is achieved by carving into the front and back of the glass and applying a variety of tissue thin metal lead sheets to the back.